To me, a system in steady-state is a good thing. Input turns to output in a known steady form. A productive and efficient factory in the works.

 An event like this creates the opportunity to turn the spotlight on.
 Surly it holds its fare share of risks but the breakthrough option usually overcome them.

-While I was working in different Intelligence agencies, we used to say that during couple of days or weeks of a certain crisis (that usually was forced on us and caught us by surprise), we were able to build the entire roadmap we planned for that year and more...
+While I was working in different army and Intelligence agencies, we used to say that during couple of days or weeks of a national crisis (that usually was forced on us by enemies and caught us by surprise), we were able to build the entire roadmap we planned for that year and more...

 Threat Turns into an Opportunity

 Embrace what is coming, role up your sleeves and say "thank you" that you have the chance for that breakthrough and growth.
-What you know?! it will definitely push the envelope for the Product and new-exciting things will surely happen.
+What do you know, it will definitely push the envelope for the Product and new-exciting things will surely happen.